 These accompanying unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for interim financial reporting.
-In the opinion of management, these unaudited condensed consolidated interim financial statements reflect all adjustments, consisting of normal recurring items, considered necessary to present fairly the Company's financial condition, results of operations, comprehensive loss and cash flows for the periods indicated.
-The results of operations for the three and six months ended June 30, 2014 are not necessarily indicative of the operating results for the full year.
+In the opinion of management, these unaudited condensed consolidated financial statements reflect all adjustments, consisting of normal recurring items, considered necessary to present fairly the Company's financial condition, results of operations, comprehensive income (loss) and cash flows for the interim periods indicated.
+The results of operations for the three and six months ended June 30, 2015 are not necessarily indicative of the operating results for the full year.
 Certain information and footnote disclosures typically included in annual consolidated financial statements have been condensed or omitted.
-Accordingly, these unaudited interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
+Accordingly, these unaudited interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.

-Other than as described under "Fair Value Option for Microinverters Sold Since January 1, 2014" below, there have been no material changes in the Company's significant accounting policies since the date of the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
+There have been no material changes in the Company's significant accounting policies during the six months ended June 30, 2015, as compared to the significant accounting policies described in the Company's Annual Report on Form 10-K for the year ended December 31, 2014.
 Reference is made to the disclosures therein for a summary of all of the Company's significant accounting policies.